ganeshutah/Jove/README.md

 In order to run Jove, you need to set up Jupyter on your machine.
 Detailed instructions for setting up Jupyter are provided [in this Overleaf document.](https://www.overleaf.com/read/zbdvqwxmcknm).

+# A Tutorial Introduction to Jove

+We now provide a tutorial introduction to Jove.
+We encourage you to load-up these [.ipynb] files, watch the Youtube video at its beginning (assuming it has one), and then experiment with its contents.

+In case you have not successfully set up Jupyter notebooks, we still want you to have the experience of seeing what Jove is.
+For that purpose, we also provide these Youtube video links separately.

 # Jove Reference Manual